Critical care video consults

 Is the patient's privacy protected?

-In which provinces are video consults available?
+In which provinces is STARS Virtual Care available?

 Why was the GoodSAM app chosen for the trial?